rajatpoddar/NregaBot/README.md

 An intuitive, tab-based interface organized for efficiency:

 ### 🔹 General & Application
+- 🚀 **Background Mode (New!)** - Automations now continue running smoothly even if you minimize the browser window.
+- ✨ **Retry Failed Button (New!)** - Quickly re-process only the failed entries in any automation with a single click.
 - ✨ **Microsoft Edge Support** - Launch and use Microsoft Edge directly from the dashboard for all automations.
 - 🚀 **Smart Updates** - New Loader Architecture ensures future updates are instant and lightweight (KB size).
 - 📅 **Calendar UI** - A modern calendar popup across all automations with colored indicators for Sundays/Mondays.